-2.1.1.1 Maintain pools to meet the needs of all pool users.
-Action Measures and Targets 2.1.1.1a Opera ational action completed in 2022-23 2.1.1.1b Implement the actions from the Cabonne Pools Masterplan.
+Maintain pools to meet the needs of all pool users.

+Action Measures and Targets 2.1.1.1a Operational action completed in 2022-23 2.1.1.1b Implement the actions from the Cabonne Pools Masterplan.
 Deliver program of masterplan recommendations.
 2.1.1.1c Water testing compliance at Council pools. • 80% compliance with water testing.
 2.1.1.1d Operate pools in accordance with the Operation and Maintenance Manual.
 Conduct annual review of all Council pools for the past season.
 2.1.1.1e Support and engage with the Cabonne Pools Advisory Committee.
 Two meetings held per year.Evidence of minutes actioned.
 2.1.1.2 Maintain sporting facilities to meet the needs of the community.
 Action Measures and Targets 2.1.1.2a Maintain sporting facilities in accordance with agreed levels of service.
-Review levels of service for sporting facilities by end of 2023.
+Review levels of service for sporting facilities by end of 2023. of service. • Evidence of compliance with set standards.
+2.1.1.2b Support and engage with relevant section 355 committees and key user groups.
+2.1.1.2b 2.1.1.3 Support and engage with relevant section 355 committees and key user groups.
 Evidence of compliance with set standards.
-2.1.1.2b Support and engage with relevant section 355 committees and key user groups.
 Council representative attends 100% of section 355 committee meetings.
+Support and engage with relevant section 355 committees and key user groups.
+Evidence of compliance with set standards.
+Council representative attends 100% of section 355 committee meetings.
 Evidence of engagement with key community groups.
-2.1.1.3 Maintain parks and gardens to safe operational standards.
-Action Measures and Targets 2.1.1.3a Maintain parks and gardens in accordance with agreed levels of service.
-Review levels of service for parks and gardens facilities by end of 2023.
-Evidence of compliance with set standards.
+Support and engage with relevant section 355 committees and key user groups.
+Maintain parks and gardens Evidence of compliance with set standards.
+Council representative attends 100% of section 355 committee meetings.
+Evidence of engagement with key community groups.

 2.1.1.4 Maintain playgrounds to safe operational standards.
 Action Measures and Targets 2.1.1.4a Maintain playgrounds in accordance with agreed levels of service.
 Review levels of service for playgrounds facilities by end of 2023.
 Evidence of compliance with set standards.
 2.1.1.5 Maintain the Council's prop perties and buildings to safe operational standards.
-Action Measures and Targets 2.1.1.5a Carry out inspections and maintenance in accordance with agreed levels of service.
-Evidence of compliance with set standards.
-2.1.1.6 Formalise and implement Crown Land Plans of Management (POM).
+Action Measures and Targets 2.1.1.5a Carry out inspections and maintenance in accordance with agreed levels of service. • Evidence of compliance with set standards.
+2.1.1.6 Formalise and implement C rown Land Plans of Management (POM).
 Action Measures and Targets 2.1.1.6a Formalise all Plans of Management.
 Completed plans for all Crown Land categories.
 Consultation with all key stakeholders.
 Adoption by Council.
-2.1.1.6b Implement Plans of Management.
-Evidence of plan of management implemented for all Crown Land categories.
-2.1.1.7 Implement the Activate Cabonne program.
+2.1.1.6b Implement Plans of Management. • Evidence of plan of management implemented for all Crown Land categories.
+2.1.1.7 Implement the Activate Cab oonne program.
 Action Measures and Targets 2.1.1.7a Deliver projects as detailed in the Activate Cabonne Program.
 Evidence of completion of: Canowindra Grandstand and Amenities.
 Canowindra Central Business District Activation.
 Canowindra Swinging Bridge Precinct Activation.
 Molong Central Business District Activation.
 Eugowra Multi-purpose Evacuation Centre.
 Cabonne Communities Footpath Extension Program.
 Cabonne Town and Villages Entry Signage.
 Activate Cabonne Swimming Pools.
 Peak Hill Road Upgrade.
 Female Change Rooms Eugowra Sports Oval.
 Female Change Rooms Manildra Sports Oval.
 Yeoval Recreation Ground Improvements.